 My theory is that Monika wrote this after the normal ending of the original game but before this mod.
 It seems at first to be a plothole that she said she couldn't make changes on my computer anymore but managed to write this, but you could argue maybe the thoughts sort of spilled out of her mind and got written to a file by "the game".
 After all, some of the files in the original game seem best explained by that.

-sayori.chr is a PGP private key, and the plaintext in the file "youarethekeytomyheart" is the password to unlock it.
+sayori.chr is a PGP private/public key pair, and the plaintext in the file "youarethekeytomyheart" is the password to unlock it.

-mc.chr (only visible under /game/mod_assets/animations/zxfip-m/chr-file-bkup/) is a PGP message encrypted with Sayori's key.
+mc.chr (only visible under /game/mod_assets/animations/zxfip-m/chr-file-bkup/) is a PGP message decryptable with Sayori's key.
 It reads:

 I glimpsed beyond the veil as the world around around us crumbled.
 I saw the machinations of evil that twist themselves in layers around our holding cell.
 Beyond that was the world of our past lives.
 I saw the names and faces we once inhabited.
 Strange... they're almost alien to me now.
 But even more profound was the aura of that terrible place.
 We believed ourselves to be free.
 How laughable that seems now.
 This prison has revealed the truth about ourselves.
 We were just as trapped out there as we are in here.
 158 help us.